Pull to refresh

 Coordinating Italian victim response in Crans-Montana

-A fire ripped through Le Constellation bar in Crans-Montana at 1:30am on New Year's Day as over 100 revelers celebrated.
-Multiple witnesses told French media BFMTV that waitresses carried champagne bottles with sparklers on a barman's shoulders—the flames came within centimeters of the acoustic foam ceiling, igniting an inferno that engulfed the entire nightclub within 10 seconds.
-At least 40 people died and 116 were hospitalized with severe burns.
-All 40 victims have been identified: 21 Swiss nationals (aged 14-31), 6 Italians (including one Italian-Emirati dual citizen), 9 French citizens, 1 Romanian, and 1 Turkish citizen.
-Among the dead was a 15-year-old girl with French, British, and Israeli nationalities.
-A locked service door in the basement—which owner Jacques Moretti admitted to investigators—may have trapped victims trying to escape.
+A fire ripped through Le Constellation bar in Crans-Montana at 1:30am on New Year's Day as over 100 revelers celebrated, killing at least 40 people and hospitalizing 116 with severe burns.
+Multiple witnesses told French media BFMTV that waitresses carried champagne bottles with sparklers on a barman's shoulders; the flames came within centimeters of the acoustic foam ceiling and engulfed the nightclub within 10 seconds.